raunakkathuria/moby-binary-poc/README.md

     then please authorize again.

 - Click on `Get balance` to get the balance for the current user.
+Binary.com API call: <https://developers.binary.com/api/#balance>.

 - Click on `Get settings` to get current account details.
+Binary.com API call:  <https://developers.binary.com/api/#get_settings>.

 - Based on the get_settings response you will be given an option to perform payment agent transfer to the client, If you are authorized payment agent.

 - For payment agent only

-  - Click on `Payment agent transfer` if you have logged in as payment agent and on success, Mobytrader will add a hook to trigger their withdraw API call to withdraw money from their client account.
+    - Click on `Payment agent transfer`, to transfer to client, if you have logged in as payment agent and on success, Mobytrader will add a hook to trigger their withdraw API call to withdraw money from their client account.
+Binary.com API call: <https://developers.binary.com/api/#paymentagent_transfer>.

 - For normal client

-  - Click on `Payment agent withdraw` if you have logged in as a normal client then you can transfer to payment agent and on success, mobytrader will add a hook to trigger their deposit API call to transfer money to their client account.
+    - Click on `Payment agent withdraw`, to withdraw to payment agent, if you have logged in as a normal client and on success, mobytrader will add a hook to trigger their deposit API call to transfer money to their client account.
+Binary.com API call: <https://developers.binary.com/api/#paymentagent_withdraw>.